 Splints can occur as a result of trauma, foot imbalance, or secondary to poor knee conformation, namely bench knee.
 Young horses are more commonly affected, but splints can affect horses of any age.

 Clinical signs vary in severity.
-Some horses show no evidence of pain or lameness, whereas others do appear lame, have soft tissue inflammation and pain on palpation.
+Some horses show no evidence of pain or lameness when they have a splint, whereas others do appear lame, have soft tissue inflammation and pain on palpation.

-If you notice that your horse has a splint, the recommendations are to put him on box rest until you have consulted your vet.
-If your vet examines your horse, they will do so at rest and will carefully palpate the splint to try to discover the likelihood of suspensory ligament impingement.
+If you notice that your horse has a splint, I recommend putting them on box rest until you have consulted your vet.
+If your vet examines the horse, they will do so at rest and will carefully palpate the splint to try to discover the likelihood of suspensory ligament impingement.

-Your horse will then be trotted up to determine whether he is showing any signs of lameness.
-If he is lame, nerve blocks may be performed to confirm that the lameness originates from the splint and not from elsewhere.
+Your horse will then be trotted up to determine whether they are showing any signs of lameness.
+If they are lame, nerve blocks may be performed to confirm that the lameness originates from the splint and not from elsewhere.

 In cases where suspensory ligament involvement seems unlikely, affected horses are generally placed on box rest and given oral anti-inflammatory therapy until the pain and inflammation subside and the lameness clears up.
 A controlled exercise programme can then begin.
 Remedial trimming and farriery may be recommended too.